michaelmayer-hpe/Labs/Redfish/README.md

 If you need to use a browser different from Firefox or Chrome, make sure its associated extension supports the PATCH verb/method, in addition to GET and POST.
 The PATCH method is a proposed standard (RFC 5789) and is required by the redfish specifications.

-Now that your setup and some introduction has been done, let's start experimenting with Redfish
+Now that your setup and some introduction has been done, let's start experimenting with Redfish.

 # Using Redfish
 Estimated time: 60 minutes.